AdaptiveIntelligenceCircle/.github-/GOVERNANCE.md

 AIC’s organizational governance is human-led.
 Technical protocols developed under separate repositories are independent research efforts and do not define organizational control.

+This governance document applies only to human and organizational collaboration.
+Technical protocols and system architectures are defined and governed within their respective repositories.

 ---

 ## 2. Governance Model